filecoin-project/devgrants/open-grant-proposals/open-proposal-kryptoseoulcommunity.md

 ## Development Roadmap

-Here is a tentative timeline for some of the activities, where best effort is placed to conduct the activity or similar activities.
+Here is a tentative timeline for some of the activities, where best effort is placed to conduct the activity or similar activities either within the month or in another month.
 If there are additional events or conferences that Filecoin may benefit from, KryptoSeoul will add on.

 Aug ‘21